BrantWladichuk/hotfix/src/pages/index.md

 ---
 templateKey: index-page
 title: Welcome to Hotfix
-heading: Welcome to Hotfix
+heading: Welcome to Hotfix // COMING SOON
 subheading: >-
-  A weekly podcast that explores the fascinating world of Streaming, eSports and Gaming | COMING SOON
+  A weekly podcast that explores the fascinating world of Streaming, eSports and Gaming
 mainpitch:
   title: Why Kaldi
   description: >